Will I be protected if my brokerage firm becomes insolvent?

-In times of great economic uncertainty around the globe, many people likely find themselves worrying about their financial situations both in the present and in the coming future.
+In times of great economic uncertainty around the globe, many people likely worry about their financial situations both in the present and the coming future.
 Amidst a rising tide of record inflation and fears of an oncoming recession, protecting one’s investments is undoubtedly a top-of-mind concern for anyone confused and fearful of what comes next for global financial markets.

-Nearly a decade and a half after the great recession following the 2008 financial crisis, renewed concerns about the financial health of banks and brokerage houses have governments, policymakers, and ordinary citizens gripped with the unenviable prospect of financial ruin should things continue down the current path.
+Nearly a decade and a half after the great recession following the 2008 financial crisis, renewed concerns about the economic health of banks and brokerage houses have governments, policymakers, and ordinary citizens gripped with the unenviable prospect of monetary ruin should things continue down the current path.

 Staking their retirements on their investments

-For ordinary investors, of course, questions abound about what will happen if the global financial system suffers another hit as it did in 2008, which saw brokerage house behemoths like Lehman Bros. go belly up in a spectacular fashion, with implications felt around the world for years afterwards.
+For ordinary investors, legal questions abound about what will happen if the global financial system suffers another hit as it did in 2008, which saw brokerage house behemoths like Lehman Bros. go belly up in a spectacular fashion, with implications felt around the world for years afterwards.

 Many individual investors, who may be staking their retirements on their investments and modest pensions, are rightly worried about what the future may hold for their portfolios.
 Will I be protected if my investment broker goes bankrupt?
 Will my money still be there if there’s a run on my bank?
 What would happen to my pension if the market dips and doesn’t recover?